-Leland advises U.S. and European-based insurers on potential coverage issues and assists in monitoring complex litigation and regulatory investigations under directors and officers, media and technology errors and omissions, lawyers malpractice, cyber, bankers, investment advisors, financial services, fidelity, fiduciary, and employment practices liability policies.
-He also counsels professional liability insurers in coverage litigation in state and federal courts across the country relating to underlying exposures presented by securities and derivative litigation, government investigations, mergers and acquisitions, and bankruptcy.
+Leland advises U.S. and European-based insurers on potential coverage issues and assists in monitoring complex litigation and regulatory investigations under directors and officers, media and technology errors and omissions, lawyers malpractice, cyber, bankers, investment advisors, financial services, fidelity, fiduciary, commercial general liability, and employment practices liability policies.
+He also counsels professional and commercial general liability insurers in coverage litigation in state and federal courts across the country relating to underlying exposures presented by securities and derivative litigation, government investigations, mergers and acquisitions, and bankruptcy.
 Leland often argues dispositive and non-dispositive motions and was first chair in a 2021 bench trial.
 Leland was recognized by Law360 as a “Rising Star” in Insurance Law, named by The Legal 500 US as a “recommended lawyer” in Insurance Law, and selected by DCA Live as one of the “Rising Stars of Law 40 under 40.”
 In addition, Business Insurance magazine honored Leland with a “Break Out” award, honoring him as one of 40 top professionals on track to be the next leaders in the risk management and property/casualty insurance field.